Statement re: COVID-19

 Use new regulatory tools and systems to act more quickly and effectively in response to consumer concerns

 Theis responsible for legislative changes to the .
-While the HCRA is involved in identifying and developing policy improvements on an ongoing basis, it would be responsible for the delivery of delegated services and programs.
+While the HCRA is involved in identifying and developing policy improvements on an ongoing basis, it will primarily be responsible for the delivery of delegated services and programs.

-The HCRA will enter into an administrative agreement with the Minister of Government and Consumer Services which would set out detailed expectations for the relationship.would monitor the performance of the organization through accountability mechanisms such as business plans, annual reports and third-party audits.
+The HCRA’s Administrative Agreement with the Minister of Government and Consumer Services sets out detailed expectations for the relationship between the HCRA and the provincial government.will monitor the performance of the HCRA through accountability mechanisms including business plans and annual reports.
+Administrative Agreement (PDF)

 Information Sharing With Tarion